FHomewood/Firefox-Minima/README.md

 This theme uses only a couple customisations to the standard Vimium-FF setup, install this extension then use <Ctrl-Shift-A> to go to the addon page where you can open the Vimium-FF options

 > - Click 'Show Advanced Options' at the bottom of the window
-> - Scroll to the bottom of the config menu and use the 'Backup and Restore' settings to import settings from the file vimium-minima.json in this repo
+> - Scroll to the bottom of the config menu and use the 'Backup and Restore' settings
+> - Import settings from the file vimium-minima.json in this repo

+## Credit and Acknowledgements

+The Vimium theme used in the json file is largely from [this](https://github.com/ysjn/vimium-simply-dark) repository